U.S.A.

 Rating:

-A group of gifted psychics led by a man named Alex Whittaker (Paul LeMat) investigates a closed down hotel mansion on the Califronia coast as a resident there whom was a brilliant puppeteer named Andree Toulon (William Hickey) took his own life as a group of thugs tried to capture him and his live action puppets.
+A group of gifted psychics led by Alex Whittaker (Paul LeMat) investigates a closed down hotel mansion on the California coast as a resident there whom was a brilliant puppeteer named Andree Toulon (William Hickey) took his own life as a group of thugs tried to capture him and his live action puppets.

 Alex continues to have deadly dreams that Neil is still alive and has something deadly for him.